Doctor Who: Legacy: Reception

+Doctor Who: Legacy received positive reviews from critics.
 Scott Nichols for Digital Spy rated the game 4/5 stars saying that "fans are treated to engaging and fun puzzle battles featuring most of the characters from the series' more recent history".

-Android Central's Paul Acevedo stated that "The Doctor Who fan in me is consistently amazed by the game’s arsenal of characters and levels inspired by the show.
+Android Centrals Paul Acevedo stated that "The Doctor Who fan in me is consistently amazed by the game’s arsenal of characters and levels inspired by the show.
 No other game has managed to capture so much of the Doctor Who universe in a single package, with callbacks to both the classic and modern eras.
 Tiny Rebel knows and appreciates Who.
 That genuine reverence makes Legacy a must-play for fans of the show."

-Chris Scullion, Editor of CVG wrote "...For the past couple of months, an iOS game has become a daily part of my life.
+Chris Scullion, editor of CVG wrote "...For the past couple of months, an iOS game has become a daily part of my life.
 It's a free-to-play puzzle game that doesn't feel like the sort of game that Nintendo's Satoru Iwata recently referred to as a "free-to-start" title; one where players are forced to spend money to proceed."

-David Jenkins for the Metro, gave the game a 6/10, describing it as a "reasonable Puzzle & Dragon clone, but matching gems and punching bad guys does nothing to honour the legacy of the TV show" and criticising the "cheap and nasty" production.

-Video Gaming Hard Corps gave the game a 9/10 and writes that "Doctor Who: Legacy is the best mobile game ever made.
-There, I said it.
-I own quite the collection of mobile games.
-Some are bad, some are good.
-Star Command is an amazing game.
-So is Plague Inc..
-Vector.
-Badland.
-LYNE.
-But none of them match Doctor Who: Legacy."

-Mike Fahey at Kotaku writes that "Like the popular Puzzle and Dragons, Doctor Who: Legacy is a game about collecting color-coded creatures and using them participate in match-puzzle battles.
+Mike Fahey at Kotaku wrote that "Like the popular Puzzle and Dragons, Doctor Who: Legacy is a game about collecting color-coded creatures and using them participate in match-puzzle battles.
 Unlike Puzzle and Dragons, Doctor Who: Legacy isn't all about paying for rare monsters.
 There are no ads in the game, just a simple, understated store, politely clearing its throat when you wander over and mentioning that, should you be interested, there are things for sale.
-It's one of the very best examples of free-to-play."

-Touch Arcade wrote that "Really, we just needed to point out that this game is still kicking and going, and it's a pretty cool phenomenon.
+It's one of the very best examples of free-to-play."TouchArcade rated the game 3.5/5 stars, and wrote, "Really, we just needed to point out that this game is still kicking and going, and it's a pretty cool phenomenon.
 In a world where so many games are disposable and don't get updated when they break, there's the occasional Doctor Who Legacy which keeps adding content quietly on a regular basis."